Mon. Jan. 12, 10am -- UCSB student free book giveaway (UCSB Library lobby)

 Contact the UCSB Reads program at:

-Now in its eighth year, UCSB Reads is an annual event that brings the campus and Santa Barbara community together in a common reading experience.
-Using The Big Burn as a starting point, we aim to engage readers in intellectually stimulating dialogue about issues of significant local and national interest, including conservation, wildfire management, and the politics of environmentalism.
+Now in its ninth year, UCSB Reads brings the campus and Santa Barbara community together for a common reading experience.
+Using Orange Is the New Black as a starting point, we aim to engage readers in dialogue about issues of local and national significance, including criminal justice, the war on drugs, and racial and sexual identity.
+The book was selected by a panel of faculty, students, staff and community representatives.

 We hope you enjoy reading this thought-provoking book, and we look forward to your participation in UCSB Reads.